 Setup an HTTPS-enabled web server with httpd

 on OpenBSD.
-Includes A+ security report configuration with haproxy
+Includes A+ security report configuration with relayd

 .